coolinmc6/analytics/README.md

 			<th colspan="4" style="text-align: center;"><strong>Subjects of Study</strong></th>
 		</tr>
 		<tr>
-			<td colspan="4">The links below are to the *parent* GitHub repos of resources, completed courses, my own notes, links to articles, etc. about the topics shown below.
-They are designed to be my "go-to" spot for the given subject.</td>
+			<td colspan="4">The links below are to the parent GitHub repos of completed courses, resources, my own notes, links to articles, etc. about the topics shown below.
+They are designed to be my "go-to" place for teaching myself the given subject.</td>
 		</tr>
 	</thead>
 	<tbody>